mrmacete/r2scripts/bpf-test/README.md

 pip install pycapfile
 ```

-And, of course, the bpf architecture plugin linked above.
+And, of course, the Berkeley Packet Filter architecture radare2 plugin linked above.